VPN Security Basics Overview: Concepts, Benefits, and Key Fact

 - Eliminate all tracking methods

-Public Wi-Fi and VPN Protection
+Public Wi-Fi with VPN protection

 Examples of information that may benefit from encrypted connections include: